FurinaTheFountain/Where-To-Find-Me/README.md

-the place i mostly sit at is the bush, if its taken il sit at other places sometimes all my fav spots might be taken so i just have to find a way to sit somewhere
+the place i mostly sit at is the bush, if its taken il sit at other places sometimes all my fav spots might be taken so i just have to find a way to sit somewhere else

-edit: im starting to also sit at the crk/crob area!